orstavik/JoiEvents/docs/4_EventSequence/Pattern11_ListenUp.md

 The ListenUp pattern limits your cost by adding event listeners as *late as possible*, and not upfront.
 The pattern is simple.
 You have a composed event that listens for two or three different types of events.
 These events must occur in a certain order.
-And therefore you would at first only listen for one primary trigger event, and only when this primary trigger event occurs add the event listeners for the secondary and final trigger events.
+And therefore you would at first only listen for one primary trigger event.
+Then, and only when this primary trigger event occurs, you add the event listeners for the secondary trigger events.

 ## Example: Naive `long-press`